 Actual application scenarios and some tips

-This function of extracting specific words from strings is very useful in many practical scenarios in website construction:
+This function of extracting specific words from strings is very useful in website construction:

-- Dynamic title abbreviationIn card-based lists, sidebars, or navigation menus, if the full title is too long, the first word can be dynamically displayed as a summary.
+• Dynamic title abbreviationIn a card-style list, sidebar, or navigation menu, if the full title is too long, the first word can be dynamically displayed as a summary.

-- Highlight the key points.In marketing copy, sometimes the last word is deliberately made as the core keyword.
-Using this method can set the style separately, making it more prominent.
+• Highlight the key pointsIn marketing copy, sometimes the last word is deliberately made the core keyword, and this method can be styled separately to make it more prominent.

-- SEO optimizationIn some layouts, it may be necessary to treat a part of the title as microcopy or alt text while keeping it concise.
+• SEO optimizationIn some layouts, it may be necessary to use a part of the title as microcopy or alt text, keeping it concise.

-Process any existing HTML tags:If your string content may contain HTML tags (for example, titles are obtained from a rich text editor), and you wish to remove these tags before extracting words, you can usestriptagsfilter.
+Handle existing HTML tags:If your string content may contain HTML tags (for example, the title is obtained from a rich text editor), and you want to remove these tags before extracting words, you can usestriptagsa filter.
 For example:

 {{ ((article.Title|striptags)|split:" ")|first }}

-This ensures that you get the word as plain text, not as a fragment with HTML tags.
+This ensures that you get pure text words and not fragments with HTML tags.

-Set default value:To enhance user experience and prevent blank pages in extreme cases (such asarticle.Titlethe variable does not exist or is empty) you can combinedefaulta filter to provide an alternative text:
+Set the default value:To enhance user experience, to prevent in some extreme cases (such asarticle.TitleVariable does not exist or is empty) The page appears blank, you can combinedefaulta filter to provide an alternative text:

 {{ (article.Title|split:" ")|first|default:"无标题" }}

-So, if the first word cannot be extracted, "No title" will be displayed on the page.
+In this way, if the first word cannot be extracted, 'No Title' will be displayed on the page.

-Through these simple filter combinations, the security CMS provides great convenience for content operators, allowing us to control the display of content more flexibly and precisely.
+By combining these simple filters, Anqi CMS provides great convenience to content operators, allowing us to control the display of content more flexibly and accurately.